• Skip to primary navigation

 The Pesky Vegan

-This lemony butter bean stew is vibrant, hearty, and healthy.
-With a fragrant citrus zing, it's a delicious dinner option that's both vegan and gluten-free.
+This vegan butter bean stew is vibrant, hearty, and healthy.
+With a fragrant citrus zing, it's a delicious dinner option that's both low-fat and gluten-free.

 Prep Time 10 minutes mins